abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 ## Creating custom Beans with @Configuration and @Bean
 We can create custom beans other than the `@Component` mechanism, with `@Configuration` class and `@Bean` annotations:

-The default spring bean scope is **Singleton** (only one instance of the spring bean will be created and injected into the proxy)

 ```java
 @Configuration
 class MyCustomBeans{